 Our timesheet feature is a secure way to track the cost and the time your team is putting into completing their tasks.
 Teams can log hours or managers can set their hours.
 Once the timesheet is submitted, it’s locked for security.
 You can even set reminders for timesheets to make sure that everything runs smoothly.

 There are other notifications you can receive by email or in the tool to alert you about activity and task reminders.
-Our collaborative platform lets you share files and comment with everyone no matter where or when.
-There’s also workflow automation and task authorization to free up your workers to focus on what matters without jeopardizing quality.
+Our collaborative platform lets you share files and comments with everyone no matter where or when.
+There are also workflow automation and task authorization features to free up your workers to focus on what matters without jeopardizing quality.
 You get it all with ProjectManager.

-ProjectManager is award-winning work and project management software that connects hybrid teams with collaborative to the core tools and a single source of truth.
-With features for task and resource management, workload and timesheets, our flexible software is able to meet the needs of myriad industries.
+ProjectManager is award-winning work and project management software that connects teams with collaboration tools and a single source of truth.
+With features for task and resource management, workload and timesheets, our flexible software can meet the needs of myriad industries.
 Join the teams at Seimens, Nestle and and NASA that have already succeeded with our tool.
 Get started with ProjectManager today for free.